-Suspension from School is a severe penalty, which may be imposed only upon students who have committed Level 3, 4, and 5 infractions, which include, but are not limited to, insubordination violent or disruptive behavior, or conduct that otherwise endangers the safety, morals, health or welfare of others.
-The Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the principal.
-Any staff member may recommend to the principal that a student be suspended.
-All staff members must immediately report and refer a violent student to the principal for a violation of the code of conduct.
+Suspension from School is a severe penalty, which may be imposed only upon students who have committed Level 3, 4, and 5 infractions, which include, but are not limited to, violent or disruptive behavior, or conduct that otherwise endangers the safety and welfare of others.
+Any staff member may recommend to administration that a student be suspended.
+All staff members must immediately report and refer a violent student to the administration.
 Students with disabilities, having a 504 other then for testing accommodations, or as "deemed to know" will follow the same discipline procedures as the nondisabled student.
 If the suspension is approaching 10 days of cumulative suspensions the procedures will follow procedures set in accordance with IDEA policies.

 All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
 In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension, in any event by the end of the day.
 The principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.
 Parent or guardian will be notified first by phone with a letter sent by mail or attached in an e-mail within 24 hours.
 The letter will state the description of the incident, the Code of Conduct Violation, an invitation for a school meeting, dates that the suspension is for and date student is to return to class or school and provisions for alternative instruction.
-Keep

-Short-term (1 to 5 days) Suspension from School (In-School Suspension and Out of School Suspension)
+Short-term (9 or fewer days) Suspension from School

-When the principal (referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law §3214(3), the suspending authority must immediately notify the student orally.
+When the suspending authority proposes to suspend a student charged with misconduct for nine days, the suspending authority must immediately notify the student orally.
 If the student denies the misconduct, the suspending authority must provide an explanation of the basis for the proposed suspension.
 The suspending authority must also notify the student's parents in writing that the student may be suspended from school.
 The written notice must be provided by personal delivery, express mail delivery, fax or email or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents.
 Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting the parents.